 Touching principal reminds me of not being able to live within my means since I’ve developed a habit of saving the majority of my income for most of my life.
 Even the lump sum severance payment was quickly invested in several S&P 500 and Dow Jones structured notes in the summer of 2012.
 I was bullish on the market, but also wanted to protect myself from my spendy self.
 I clearly remember itching to buy a new car for roughly $50,000 to replace then 12-year old Moose.
-I’m glad I didn’t because the markets have risen over 30% since and Moose is still alive at age 14.
+I’m glad I didn’t because the markets have risen over 35% since and Moose served me well for nine straight years.

 The total optimization of passive income came to roughly $18,000 a year, bringing the total passive income figure to roughly $96,000 a year.
 As a reminder, the ideal mortgage amount is $1 million dollars for your primary residence if you can afford it.